Jonjoe/dotfiles/README.md

-These are my dotfiles. becareful!
+These are my dotfiles.
+Be careful!
 Here be dragons and bad bad jujuu.

 # Vim Cheatsheet
 This section is a little collection of shortcuts from all the plugins.